MicrosoftDocs/powerquery-docs/powerquery-docs/native-query-sdk.md

 ## Modify the SQLCapabilities of your connector

-In the ```SqlCapabilities``` record of the sample conenctor, you can find a record field with the name ```Sql92Translation``` and the value "Passthrough" for it.
+In the ```SqlCapabilities``` record of the sample connector, you can find a record field with the name ```Sql92Translation``` and the value "Passthrough" for it.
 This new field for the  is necessary for the native query to be passed using Power Query without any validation.

 ```
         SqlCapabilities = Diagnostics.LogValue("SqlCapabilities_Options", defaultConfig[SqlCapabilities] & [